celestiaorg/docs/learn/retrievability.md

 As of version v0.13.0, celestia-node has implemented a light node sampling window of 30 days, as specified in [CIP-4](https://github.com/celestiaorg/CIPs/blob/main/cips/cip-4.md).
-This means that light nodes will now only sample blocks within a 30-day window instead of sampling all blocks from genesis.
+This means that once pruning is implemented, light nodes will now only sample blocks within a 30-day window instead of sampling all blocks from genesis.
 This change introduces the concept of pruning to celestia-node, where data outside of the 30-day window may not be stored by light nodes,